tt-isv-org/scc/article-intro/README.md

 ## Summary

-TODO - point to the tutorial for more details and hands on exercises
+TODO - point to the tutorial for more details and hands on exercises.